100mslive/100ms-flutter/README.md

 🤖 Download the Sample Android app here: <https://appdistribution.firebase.dev/i/b623e5310929ab70>

-100ms Flutter apps are also released on the App Stores, you can download them here:
+100ms Flutter apps are also released on the App Stores, do download them and try it out.

 <div>
   <a href="https://apps.apple.com/app/100ms-live/id1576541989">